Whooping cough

 There are several possible complications of whooping cough, some of which can be serious and life-threatening.
 Most people aren’t affected, but babies under six months are at the greatest risk.
 Complications of whooping cough can include:

-• infection in the middle ear – caused by the spread of bacterium that caused whooping cough
+• infection in your middle ear – caused by the spread of the bacteria that caused whooping cough

-• infection of your lung (pneumonia) – also caused by spread of the bacterium
+• infection of your lung (pneumonia) – also caused by spread of the bacteria

 • temporary pauses in your breathing (apnoea)